marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/miscellaneous-parameters.rst

   that had its initial value copied by using ``get_func_hard_reg_initial_val`` or ``get_hard_reg_initial_val``.
-  Possible values are ``NULL_RTX``, if you don't want to do any special allocation, a ``REG`` rtx-that would typically be the hard register itself, if it is known not to be clobbered-or a ``MEM``.
+  Possible values are ``NULL_RTX``, if you don't want to do any special allocation, a ``REG`` rtx---that would typically be the hard register itself, if it is known not to be clobbered---or a ``MEM``.
   If you are returning a ``MEM``, this is only a hint for the allocator;
   it might decide to use another register anyways.